 The Overall Positive Impact of Citizen Developers on the Enterprise

-- You can capture and utilize the knowledge of your organization’s human capital to fill business needs.
-Since citizen developers are employees who are on the front lines of the various business units every day, they’re aware of what’s needed to make process improvements.
+- You can capture and utilize the knowledge of your organization's human capital to fill business needs.
+Since citizen developers are employees on the front lines of the various business units every day, they’re aware of what’s needed to make process improvements.
 Sometimes that involves creating an app to reduce inefficiencies and increase productivity in a specific process, while other times it involves creating a new app to replace an existing one.
-Either way, their intimate knowledge of the processes for which the applications are intended can greatly enhance the quality and usefulness of the resulting apps.
+Either way, their intimate knowledge of the processes for which the applications are intended can significantly enhance the quality and usefulness of the resulting apps.

 - Wait times for new apps are reduced.
 IT is responsible for your organization’s entire system, and there can be long wait times for apps to be developed.
-Citizen developers can unburden IT while simultaneously minimizing the time between identifying the need for a new app and its actual completion date.
+Citizen developers can unburden IT while simultaneously minimizing the time between identifying the need for a new app and its completion date.
 According to the Kintone report, a third of citizen developers typically need only a month to create a new app, and another 20 percent usually complete an app within three months.

 - It adds to your organization's IP.
 Since apps are developed by citizen developers using company resources, the resulting apps are proprietary to your organization.
 This additional IP enhances your company’s overall value.

 - It diminishes the chance of shadow IT.
 Shadow IT occurs when employees go outside of the IT-sanctioned applications and servers to do their work.
 For example, they might set up their servers, store data in their cloud or use software not approved for company use.
 Of course, this raises security concerns.
 Providing employees with the opportunity and tools to develop solutions can reduce frustration with inefficient processes and encourage them to create viable solutions within an IT-approved space.